 This Capstone course provides a focal point and closure of a liberal arts education within the context of the major discipline.
 Student performance leverages previous coursework with more independent system of design thinking that reflects creative, conceptual, cultural, and technical growth in the area of digital user-experience across a multitude of platforms both defined and imagined.
-While supportive work from other areas of study (communication, art, business) might be included, the focus should be on the area of concentration where each student possesses both contextual and technical competence.
+While supportive work from other areas of study (communication, computer science, marketing) might be included, the focus should be on the area of concentration where each student possesses both contextual and technical competence.
 Major outcomes are integral to course assessment.
-This course oversees execution (completion) and implementation of an independent project in computer information systems and graphic design.
+This course oversees execution, implementation, and completion of an independent project in digital media studies.
 Student must successfully complete DMS 499 for graduation.
 Prerequisite: Generally, a student must have achieved senior standing before taking the Capstone course.